EmilyCSh/Emily/content/articles/sud_00/index.md

 date = "2024-12-14"
 +++

-In Linux, the [setuid (Set User ID)](https://en.wikipedia.org/wiki/Setuid) flag is a permission setting that allows a program to execute with the privileges of its file owner, typically root, regardless of the user executing it.
+In Linux, the [setuid (Set User ID)](https://en.wikipedia.org/wiki/Setuid) flag is a special file attribute setting that allows a program to execute with the privileges of its file owner, typically root, regardless of the user executing it.

 When a program with the setuid bit set is run, the process inherits the file owner’s user permissions rather than the permissions of the user running the program.
 This functionality was crucial for commands like